lasanthamudalige/full-stack-open-2023/part1/anecdots/README.md

 ## About the Project

 The **Anecdotes App** is a simple **React** app that allows users to view random anecdotes and vote for their favorites.

-It demonstrates key concepts in React such as:
+### Main Features:

+   * View random anecdotes.
+   * Vote for your favorite anecdote.
+   * Display the anecdote with the most votes.

+### Key Concepts:

    * Handling component state with useState
    * Event handling in React
    * Passing props between components
    * Conditional rendering

-### Main Features:

-   * View random anecdotes.
-   * Vote for your favorite anecdote.
-   * Display the anecdote with the most votes.

 ## Prerequisites